GjjvdBurg/paper2remarkable/README.md

 * [SpringerLink](https://link.springer.com/)
 * A generic URL to a PDF file
 * A local PDF file

-The program aims to be flexible to the exact source URL, so for many of the sources you can either provide a URL to the abstract page or to the PDF file.
+* Any article on a website (using ``--html``)

+The program aims to be flexible to the exact source URL, so for many of the academic sources you can either provide a URL to the abstract page or to the PDF file.
 If you have an source that you would like to see added to the list, let me know!

 ``paper2remarkable`` takes the source URL and: